 I have a slight confession to make.
 I don’t like Berlin the first time I visited it.
 Everyone raves about how great it is so going in I had high expectations.
 It was a “must see” people said.
 But I don’t know if it was the weather, the architecture, or the people but I didn’t see what all the fuss was about.
 While I had fun with people from the hostel, overall, I could do without Berlin.

 When most people find out about this, they are shocked.
 “How could you not like Berlin?
-It was so great.” they said.
-But not everyone is going to like the same place.
-There are many cities I don’t like.
-And, as anyone who has read my about me page knows, I despise Vietnam.
+It was so great,” they said.
+“I dunno,” I reply.
+“It just didn’t do it for me.”

-All this made me think about a larger point about traveling.
 We always hear about the “must see” destinations in the world – places no sane person can miss.
 Who would want to skip Angkor Wat, Paris, the Great Barrier Reef, the Killing Fields, or Auschwitz?